shuwangs/portfolio/003-flask-todo-api/README.md

 ---

 ## 🎯 Learning Goals

 - Understand the basics of web APIs and HTTP methods (GET, POST, DELETE)

-- Get hands-on with Flask routing and request handling
+- Practice Flask routing, request handling, and JSON response

-- Learn to organize Python projects in an SDE-friendly way
+- Organize backend projects in a professional, scalable way
+- Apply persistent storage using SQLite

 ---

 ## 👩‍💻 Built With

 - Python
 - Flask

 ---

-✨ About Me
+## ✨ About Me

-I'm Shu Wang — a bioinformatics scientist and machine learning enthusiast, transitioning into a Software Development Engineer role.
+I'm **Shu Wang** — a bioinformatics scientist and machine learning enthusiast, transitioning into a Software Development Engineer role.
 This project is part of my [GitHub Portfolio](https://github.com/shuwangs/portfolio).

-🐱 **Fun fact**: My cat Bobo was sitting next to me while I built this!

----